Marina Abramović: Rhythm 5, 1974

-In this performance, Abramović sought to re-evoke the energy of extreme bodily pain, using a large petroleum-drenched star, which the artist lit on fire at the start of the performance.
-Standing outside the star, Abramović cut her nails, toenails, and hair.
+In this performance, Abramović sought to re-evoke the energy of extreme bodily pain, using a large petroleum-drenched pentagram, which the artist lit on fire at the start of the performance.
+Standing outside the pentagram, Abramović cut her nails, toenails, and hair.
 When finished with each, she threw the clippings into the flames, creating a burst of light each time.
-Burning the communist five-pointed star or pentagram represented a physical and mental purification, while also addressing the political traditions of her past.
+Burning the pentagram represented a physical and mental purification, while also addressing the political traditions of her past.
 In the final act of purification, Abramović leapt across the flames into the center of the large pentagram.
 At first, due to the light and smoke given off by the fire, the observing audience did not realize that the artist had lost consciousness from lack of oxygen inside the star.
 However, when the flames came very near to her body and she still remained inert, a doctor and others intervened and extricated her from the star.
 Abramović later commented upon this experience: "I was very angry because I understood there is a physical limit.
 When you lose consciousness you can't be present, you can't perform."

 Rhythm 2, 1974

 Prompted by her loss of consciousness during Rhythm 5, Abramović devised the two-part Rhythm 2 to incorporate a state of unconsciousness in a performance.
 She performed the work at the Gallery of Contemporary Art in Zagreb, in 1974.
-In Part I, which had a duration of 50 minutes, she ingested a medication she describes as 'given to patients who suffer from catatonia, to force them to change the positions of their bodies.'
+In Part I, which had a duration of 50 minutes, she ingested a medication she describes as "given to patients who suffer from catatonia, to force them to change the positions of their bodies".
 The medication caused her muscles to contract violently, and she lost complete control over her body while remaining aware of what was going on.
-After a ten-minute break, she took a second medication 'given to schizophrenic patients with violent behavior disorders to calm them down.'
+After a ten-minute break, she took a second medication "given to schizophrenic patients with violent behavior disorders to calm them down".
 The performance ended after five hours when the medication wore off.

 Rhythm 4, 1974

 Rhythm 4 was performed at the Galleria Diagramma in Milan.
 In this piece, Abramović knelt alone and naked in a room with a high-power industrial fan.
 She approached the fan slowly, attempting to breathe in as much air as possible to push the limits of her lungs.
 Soon after she lost consciousness.
 Abramović's previous experience in Rhythm 5, when the audience interfered in the performance, led to her devising specific plans so that her loss of consciousness would not interrupt the performance before it was complete.
 Before the beginning of her performance, Abramović asked the cameraman to focus only on her face, disregarding the fan.
-This was so the audience would be oblivious to her unconscious state, and therefore unlikely to interfere.
+This was so the audience would be oblivious to her unconscious state, and therefore be unlikely to interfere.
 After several minutes of Abramović's unconsciousness, the cameraman refused to continue and sent for help.